Is Polymarket Legit? Safety & Risks Analysis

 2. Dispute and Vote: Any user can challenge an outcome by posting a counter bond (also at risk).
 This action sends the matter to the UMA Data Verification Mechanism (DVM), in which UMA token holders vote on the outcome.
 Voters are also financially incentivized to represent outcomes honestly through a reward/penalty mechanism.

-Polymarket gives decisions on outcomes to the community, a stark contrast to traditional betting markets.
+Polymarket makes decisions on outcomes to the community, a stark contrast to traditional betting markets.

 How Does Polymarket Make Money?

 Financial incentives for the platform itself also support fair outcomes.
 Unlike traditional betting, the platform (the house) does not make money from losing bets and does not charge a trading fee.
-However, this no-fee structure requires a more nuanced discussion.
+However, this no-fee structure on Polymarket requires a more nuanced discussion.”

 • Polymarket takes 2% of winnings at settlement.